 Dale of Merchants Collection is the second sequel to Dale of Merchants and fully compatible with the previous games.
 Players race to arrange stacks of cards in their market stall, with the first player to build their 8th stack declared the winner.
 Whilst it’s a game of deck building, it’s just as much about deck dismantling, presenting a constantly interesting dilemma: when do you keep cards for their effects/spending power and when should you lose cards to build stacks?
 For a more detailed discussion of the gameplay of the series check out Meeple Mountain’s review of the original Dale of Merchants.
+You can also watch our video review of Dale of Merchants Collection.

 From here on I will be discussing what Dale of Merchants Collection brings to the table.
 And what a lot that is!
 In contrast to the earlier compact card games, DoM Collection provides 8 new animalfolk decks, 55 large character cards with associated effect cards, trap cards, a pile of gold and other tokens, two dice, a clock, a game board and space to store the all current games in the series as well as a future game.
 Collection is the right word for it.